-Under the provisions of FERPA, all students and former students have the right to inspect their educational records in the Office of the Registrar.
+Under the provisions of FERPA, all students and former students have the right to inspect their educational records in the Office of the Assoicate Dean of Students for Enrollment Management.
 This right of inspection does not apply to any information submitted to this office as confidential prior to January 1, 1975, nor to access by students to financial records of parents.
 Parents or guardians of a dependent student 18 years of age or older may gain access to a student record under certain provisions as specified by law; otherwise, parents or guardians of a dependent student 18 years of age or older may not see records or receive any grades unless the student specifically designates that his/her records and/or grades be made available to the parents or guardians.